 - 10:20 – 11:00 – The ESE section of the sky was partially covered by cirrostratus clouds, which intensified the light scattering.
-The light level fluctuations were cloud-dependant only with no eclipse-induced changes during this period.
+The light level fluctuations were cloud-dependent only with no eclipse-induced changes during this period.
 Solar disk obscuration at 11am was 41% (Pic.
 25, 26).

 - 11:00 – 11:38 – Illuminance changes behaved likewise logarithmic function does.
 The light level drop was quicker and quicker as the eclipse progressed.
 At 11:38:00 the illumination value constituted 10% full daylight in this direction.

-- Before 2nd contact – the light level on the shadow-out part of the sky dropped rapidly, however, remained much brighter than in the opposite side of the sky, because umbra wasn’t cover it.
-The biggest illumination level dropping has been recorded between 11:38:50 and 11:39:00 from nearly 1700 Lx to around 750 Lx at 10 seconds before totality (Pic.
+- Before 2nd contact – the light level on the shadow-out part of the sky dropped rapidly, however, it remained much brighter than on the opposite side of the sky, because the umbra wasn’t covering it.
+The biggest illumination level dropping has been recorded between 11:38:50 and 11:39:00 from nearly 1700 Lx to around 750 Lx 10 seconds before totality (Pic.
 27).

 - Total phase – Began huge changes of illuminance level in shadow-in direction.
-For the first seconds of totality, before lunar shadow covered ESE sky the illuminance dropped from over 270 Lx to 70 Lx giving this section of sky still brighter appearance than on the opposite side.
+For the first seconds of totality, before the lunar shadow-covered ESE sky the illuminance dropped from over 270 Lx to 70 Lx giving this section of the sky a still brighter appearance than on the opposite side.
 The lowest level of light has been recorded from around 30-40 sec after 2nd contact.
-At the mid-eclipse, the light level was equal to the moment of a few seconds after 3rd contact.
+At the mid-eclipse, the light level was equal to the moment a few seconds after 3rd contact.
 The lowest illumination value centered at 20 sec before 3rd contact with 4 Lx (Pic.
 28-31).